A well-built deck extends your living space and adds value to your home. Here is what you need to know about building a deck in New Zealand.

 Finding a Deck Builder

 Look for builders with specific deck-building experience and examples of completed projects.
-A deck might seem simple, but proper foundations, drainage, and structural connections are critical.
+A deck might seem straightforward, but proper foundations, drainage, structural connections, and code-compliant balustrades are critical.
+While a simple low-level deck does not require an LBP, any deck involving restricted building work should be built by a Licensed Building Practitioner.
 Check reviews on Call A Tradie and get at least three quotes.